-- (1) The attached Concussion Notification Form is to be filled out in duplicate and signed by a team official of the player's team. - (2) If the player is able to do so, have the player sign and date the Form.
-If the player is not able to sign, note on the player's signature line "unavailable". - (3) If a parent/legal guardian of the player is present, have the parent/legal guardian sign and date the Form, and give the parent/legal guardian one of the copies of the completed Form.
-If the parent/legal guardian is not present, then the team official is responsible for notifying the parent/legal guardian ASAP by phone or email and then submitting the Form to the parent/legal guardian by email or mail.
-When the parent/legal guardian is not present, the team official must make a record of how and when the parent/legal guardian was notified.
-The notification will include a request for the parent/legal guardian to provide confirmation and completion of the Concussion Notification Form whether in writing or electronically. - (4) The team official must also get the player's pass from the referee, and attach it to the copy of the Form retained by the team.
+- (1) The Concussion Notification Form is to be filled out in duplicate and signed by a team official of the player's team. - (2) If a parent/legal guardian of the player is present, have the parent/legal guardian sign and date the Form, and give the parent/legal guardian one copy of the completed Form.
+If the parent/legal guardian is not present, then the team official is responsible for notifying the parent/legal guardian ASAP by phone or email and then submitting the Form to the parent/legal guardian by email or mail. - When the parent/guardian is not present, the team official must make record of how and when the parent/legal guardian was notified.
+The notification will include a request for the parent/legal guardian to provide confirmation and completion of the Concussion Notification Form whether in writing or electronically. - (3) The team official must surrender the player pass to a League representative upon injury.
+The player pass will not be returned until a Medical Release (Step 4) has been received by the League of Record.
+League must send copy of Medical Release to Cal North office (1040 Serpentine Lane, Suite 201, Pleasanton, CA 94556). - (4) Players may wear their jersey, but must not be in full uniform until the League has received the Medical Release and the pass has been returned to the team official.